olvaffe/olv-notes/graphics/gpu-qualcomm.md

     `VPC_SO_STREAM_COUNTS` for xfb
   - `ZPASS_DONE` writes zpass fragment count to addr specified in `A6XX_RB_SAMPLE_COUNT_ADDR`

+## Caches

+- L1 ro texture cache, coupled with TP
+  - event `CACHE_INVALIDATE` invalidates both UCHE and L1
+  - there is no control over L1 otherwise
+- CCU rw color/depth caches, coupled with RB
+  - some socs have multiple CCUs
+  - CCUs use GMEM as its storage
+    - each CCU color cache needs 16KB, `A6XX_CCU_GMEM_COLOR_SIZE`
+    - each CCU depth cache needs 64KB, `A6XX_CCU_DEPTH_SIZE`
+  - `RB_CCU_CNTL`
+    - `GMEM` is set when gmem rendering; otherwise, sysmem rendering
+      - it might sound pointless to use GMEM as caches when doing gmem rendering.
+But CCUs use the color caches for a different purpose.
+    - `DEPTH_OFFSET` is set to 0, and is not used when gmem rendering
+    - `COLOR_OFFSET` is always used
+  - for sysmem rendering,
+    - event `PC_CCU_FLUSH_COLOR_TS` flushes CCU color caches
+    - event `PC_CCU_FLUSH_DEPTH_TS` flushes CCU depth caches
+    - event `PC_CCU_INVALIDATE_COLOR` invalidates CCU color caches
+    - event `PC_CCU_INVALIDATE_DEPTH` invalidates CCU depth caches
+  - for gmem rendering
+    - event `PC_CCU_RESOLVE_TS` flushes CCU color caches (after tile stores)
+- UCHE rw cache
+  - UCHE is L2 and is used by the entire GPU pipeline
+    - it is skipped by CP
+  - event `CACHE_FLUSH_TS` flushes UCHE
+  - event `CACHE_INVALIDATE` invalidates both UCHE and L1
+- in other words,
+  - shader core texturing uses L1
+  - RB uses CCU caches
+    - there are several ways to use RB though
+    - in sysmem rendering, CCU caches are color/depth caches
+    - in gmem rendering, CCU caches are resolve (tile store) caches
+  - `CP_BLIT` uses a part of gpu pipeline, from GRAS to RB
+    - it textures from src and uses L1 cache
+    - it sysmem renders to dst and uses CCU caches
+  - event `BLIT` uses a part of gpu pipeline, only RB to be exact
+    - tile load reads from src and uses UCHE (I think)
+    - tile store writes to dst and uses CCU color caches (for other purposes)
+  - all other gpu memory access uses UCHE
+  - L1 and CCU themselves also use UCHE because UCHE is L2
+    - at least that is what i think
+  - CP memory accuess is uncached
+- `GRAS_SC_CNTL` has a field for overlapping primitives
+  - `NO_FLUSH` takes no action for overlapping primitives
+  - `FLUSH_PER_OVERLAP` stalls and invalidates UCHE for overlapping primitives
+    - this is needed when there is a feedback loop
+    - sample from a MRT for advanced blending, etc.
+  - `FLUSH_PER_OVERLAP_AND_OVERWRITE` addtionally keeps CCU and UCHE in sync
+    - this is needed when there is a feedback loop and we are doing sysmem rendering

 ## VFD, vertex fetch and decode